e-dovi/geolocation/README.md

 This variable expects the Radar API Key.

 #### JWT_KEY
-This variable expects the JWT secret to be used to sign and verify data.
+This variable expects the JWT secret to sign and verify data.

-Copyright (c) 2024 elvis dovi
+Copyright (c) 2025 elvis dovi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: